segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 - The Segment anonmousId is set to the value of the Shopify client ID.
 The Segment userId value is never populated.
 - Email address and phone number details will be sent to Segment if they are collected by Shopify.

-If you require more advanced functionality or post purchase events consider using the [Shopify by Littledata](https://segment.com/docs/connections/sources/catalog/libraries/website/shopify-littledata/) Source.
-'Shopify by Littledata' requires a paid subscription.
+If you require more advanced functionality or want to collect post-purchase events, consider using the [Shopify by Littledata](/docs/connections/sources/catalog/libraries/website/shopify-littledata/) Source.
+Shopify by Littledata requires a paid subscription.

 ## Getting Started